Surfing in Michigan: Best Great Lakes Surfing Guide 2021

 Grand Haven is just north of Muskegon and is another quality place to find yourself standing atop a board.
 The Haven is a haven for surf photographers with a striking Red lighthouse that provides a stunning backdrop for photos to be captured.
 People who like to check conditions before heading out can take a peek at the 24 hour webcam pointed directly at the jetty.

-Right next to Traverse City is Empire State Beach.
+With close proximity to Traverse City, Empire State Beach provides the swell for the north western shores of Lake Michigan.
 Here you will find surf along the Sleeping Bear Sand Dunes National Lakeshore.
 Arguably the most scenic place to surf, don’t miss out on this one.
 Check out Sleeping Bear Surf and Kayak for rentals and swell conditions.

 Wave Formations.
 Waves on the Lakes form from localized winds while as Ocean waves form primarily from Offshore storms.
 Waves form from the transfer of energy of those winds passing over the surface area of the lake and some other variables.

 Swells.
 Nothing is guaranteed here and swells can have a long dry spells so when the waves are good, get them while you can.
-The BEST time for surfing in Michigan is Spring-Winter.
+The BEST time for surfing in Michigan is Fall – Spring.
 You can surf all year long but the Major and heavy waves come in Fall and Winter

 Water.
 NO SALT means no sting in the eyes.
 The freshwater is not only very clean but incredibly refreshing.
+Duck diving has never been more enjoyable.
 There are also no sharks to worry about here in the lakes for those who fear the grand daddy of the seas.

 Duluth! – Duluth, Minnesota might be the best surfing destination in all of the Great Lakes regions.
 There are more than a dozen breaks here and the some of the most consistent waves.
-If you have the chance make your way there and you won’t be disappointed.
+Stony Point is where advanced riders should head while beginners can find their share at Park Point.